-Peter Hegarty is a Dublin-based radio producer and writer.
+Peter Hegarty is a Dublin-based writer.
 He is the author of Peadar O’Donnell, the biography of the Irish writer and revolutionary.
-He translates from German and Spanish and is currently working on a translation of Carlos Fuentes’ novella Aura.
+He translates from German and Spanish and has just completed a translation of Carlos Fuentes’s Aura.

 Christiana Hills is a translator from the French with a taste for the erudite and the experimental, such as her translation of Oulipo member Michele Audin’s One Hundred Twenty-One Days.
 She also writes about translation on her personal site and on Intralingo, a blog about both the practical and artistic sides of literary translation.

 Daniel Kennedy is a translator from the Yiddish based in Rennes, France.
 He serves as translation editor for In Geveb: a Journal of Yiddish Studies, and is currently working on a collection of stories by Hersh Dovid Nomberg.